technicaltidbits/gridsome-forestry-starter/journal/learn-vale.md

 Two popular linters I've learned about are write-good and Vale.
 Both are useful for writers looking to make sure that their documentation has a consistent style, consistent tone, and no spelling/grammar errors.

 If you're interested in using Vale, you can either use the desktop application, Vale Server, or the command-line interface (CLI) for linting.
-I personally like Vale because you can customize it to use third-party style guides or even create your own rules specific to your company's brand guidelines.
+I personally like Vale because you can customize it to use third-party styles or even create your own rules specific to your company's brand guidelines.

 Because docs as code and testing documentation are growing in popularity, I thought it'd be useful to write a three-part series that teaches the basics of using Vale.
 This series will focus on the CLI, not the application.

-By the end of the series, you'll know how to install, configure, and apply Vale to your own documentation files.
+By the end of the series, you'll know how to install, configure, and lint your own documentation files.
 Look out for part one soon!

 ## Further reading